2017 Delaware's 10th state senate district special election: Background

 After Democratic dominance of the state in the late 19th century, neither party truly dominated Delaware politics for most of the 20th.
-That began to change in 1974, when Democrats gained control of the state senate and have held it ever since.
-The state's electoral votes for President have gone to Democrats ever since Bill Clinton was elected in 1992 and no Republican has served as governor since Dale E. Wolf's brief tenure at the beginning of the following year.
-William V. Roth's defeat in 2000 made him the last of his party to serve as one of the state's U.S. Senators.
+That began to change in 1974, when Democrats gained control of the state senate and had held it ever since.
+The state's electoral votes for president had gone to Democrats ever since Bill Clinton was elected in 1992 and no Republican had served as governor since Dale E. Wolf's brief tenure at the beginning of the following year.
+William V. Roth's defeat in 2000 made him the last of his party to serve as one of the state's U.S. senators.

-In 2008, with Delawarean Joseph Biden on the national ballot as the Democratic nominee for Vice President, the state House swung to his party, and by 2010 Democrats had gained Delaware's sole seat in the U.S. House as well.
+In 2008, with Delawarean Joseph Biden on the national ballot as the Democratic nominee for vice president, the state House swung to his party, and by 2010 Democrats had gained Delaware's sole seat in the U.S. House as well.
 Only Tom Wagner remained as the state auditor.

 Starting with that year's elections, however, Republicans began regaining one state senate seat each election.
-By 2016 they had narrowed the Democratic advantage in the 21-member body to just two seats.
+By 2016, they had narrowed the Democratic advantage in the 21-member body to just two seats.
 That year's election created the possibility that the GOP could reclaim control when Patricia Blevins, the senate's president pro tempore, was narrowly upset by Anthony Delcollo in her suburban Wilmington district, and Bethany Hall-Long was elected lieutenant governor.
 She vacated her state senate seat to assume the position early in January 2017, requiring a special election to fill her seat in the 10th district.